samuelpowell/LibTOAST.jl/README.md

 julia> assemble!(S, BNDPFF, ζ);
 ```

 The second input to the `assemble!` method defines the integral to be performed.
-The available integrals are enumerated later, but for now it will suffice to understand that `P` represents a paraemter in the mesh basis, `F` represents a basis function, `D` represents a derivative of a basis function, and the `BND` prefix indicates the integration is only over the boundary.
+The available integrals are enumerated later, but for now it will suffice to understand that `P` represents a parameter in the mesh basis, `F` represents a basis function, `D` represents a derivative of a basis function, and the `BND` prefix indicates the integration is only over the boundary.

 When we are finally ready to use the system matrix in Julia, we can do so as follows.